yuliadm/mixComp/paper.md

 # Section 4.
 Functions using distances

-Unlike the theory on Hankel matrices introduced in Section 3, many theoretical considerations rely on estimates of the weights $\mathbf{w}$ and the component parameters \mbox{\boldmath$\theta$}.
-As mentioned in the introduction, it is assumed that the family of component densities $\{g(x;\theta): \theta \in \Theta \}$ is known.
 To embed the subsequent algorithms in a more theoretical framework, consider the parametric family of mixture densities
 $$\mathcal{F}_j = \{ f_{j, \mathbf{w},\mathbf{\theta}} : (\mathbf{w}, \mbox{\boldmath$\theta$}) \in W_j \times \Theta_j \}.$$

 With $\{g(x;\theta): \theta \in \Theta \}$ set in advance, elements of $\mathcal{F}_j$ can be written as